Riga expedition (1905): Aftermath

 The HMS Örnen would be decommissioned on the 18 December, four days after its return.
 Further unrest had erupted in Russia after the Swedish expedition's end, again putting some Swedish diplomats at risk.
-However, the Russian Revolution of 1905 would not result in an overthrow of the aristocracy and fighting had largely seized by the beginning of 1906.
+However, the Russian Revolution of 1905 would not result in an overthrow of the aristocracy and fighting had largely ceased by the beginning of 1906.
 However, some liberal reform was undertaken by Nicholas II as a result of the unrest.
 However, small-scale violence would continue in the Baltic until 1908.

 In 1919, the private Second Riga expedition was organized to provide humanitarian aid to the city of Riga.
 Under Captain Hemberg, the steamer S/S Aaron with its crew of three successfully conducted their mission to Riga.
 However, the situation in Riga remained dire.